 The global and independent platform for the SAP community.

-Process optimization is essential for bricks-and-mortar retailing to stay ahead of the competition.
-To make its ordering processes more efficient, Swiss Migros relies on an SAP-certified software solution for optimizing logistics processes.
+Process optimization is indispensable for the competitive success of retail companies.
+To make its order processes more efficient, Swiss company Migros is leveraging an SAP-certified software solution for the optimization of its logistics processes.

 Janine Wolski, GIB